A Method of the Quasidifferential Descent in a Problem of Bringing a Nonsmooth System from One Point to Another: Abstract

 \section{Abstract}

-The paper considers the problem of constructing program control for an object described by a system with nonsmooth (but only quasidifferentiable) right-hand side.
-The goal of control is to bring such a system from a given initial position to a given final state in certain finite time.
-The admissible controls are piecewise continuous and bounded vector-functions with values from some parallelepiped.
-The original problem is reduced to unconditional minimization of some penalty functional which takes into account constraints in the form of differential equations, constraints on the initial and the final positions of the object as well as constraints on controls.
-Moreover, it is known that this functional vanishes on the solution of the original problem and only on it.
-The quasidifferentiability of this functional is proved, necessary and sufficient conditions for its minimum are written out in terms of quasidifferential.
-Further, in order to solve the obtained minimization problem in the functional space the method of quasidifferential descent is applied.
+The paper considers the problem of constructing program control for an object described by a system with a quasidifferentiable right-hand side.
+The control aim is to bring the system from a given initial position to a given final state in given finite time.
+The admissible controls are piecewise continuous vector-functions with values from a parallelepiped.
+The original problem is reduced to unconditional minimization of a functional.
+Herewith, the new technical idea is implemented to consider phase trajectory and its derivative as independent variables (and to take the natural relation between them into account via a special penalty function).
+This idea qualitatively simplified the quasidifferential structure and allowed to overcome the principal difficulties in constructing the steepest descent direction.
+The quasidifferentiability of the functional is proved, necessary conditions for its minimum are obtained in terms of quasidifferential.
+In contrast to the existing ones, due to the mentioned idea to ``separate'' the trajectory and its derivative the obtained optimality conditions in the paper are pointwise which may be effectively checked at discrete time moments.
+In order to solve the obtained minimization problem in the functional space the quasidifferential descent method is applied.
+Then the discretization is implemented.
+In contrast to majority of existing methods when the initial problem is discretized, here the discretization is implemented after the quasidifferential is already obtained.
+It is proved that in order to construct the quasidifferential descent direction one has to find the Hausdorff deviation of one convex compact (minus superdifferential) from another convex compact (the subdifferential) at each time moment of the discretization and to implement the corresponding interpolation.
+The quasidifferential descent directions are calculated independently at each time moment of discretization due to the comparatively simple quasidifferential structure, possible to obtain via the technical idea noted.
+Herewith, the functional is constructed in such a way that it is possible to check whether the resulting stationary point is its global minimum point.
 The algorithm developed is demonstrated by examples.
+The proposed method can be applied to nonsmooth optimal control problem in Lagrange form (additionally the integral with a quasidifferentiable integrand is to be minimized).
+The method advantages and disadvantages are discussed in details.